OmarMiniesy/Notes/AWS Cloud/Cloud Formation.md

 ### General Notes

-> Model an entire infrastructure in a text file written in `json`
+Model an entire infrastructure in a text file written in `json`.

-> Cloud Formation designer can be used to create the templates, called stacks
+- Cloud Formation designer can be used to create the templates, called stacks.

 ___
 ### Creating a Stack

-> Creating a stack that creates an [[Simple Storage Service (S3)]] bucket
+Creating a stack that creates an [[Simple Storage Service (S3)]] bucket.

 1. Designer tab, and drag a [[Simple Storage Service (S3)]] bucket
 2. For the `json` properties, add this `json` code